frankzelph/all_viral_seq_extraction/README.md

 Just run as below:

     $ ./blast_all_2.sh
-It will call "merge_r1_r2.py" to merge read1 and read2, and then call "viral_blast_2.sh"
+It will call "merge_r1_r2.py" to merge read1 and read2 firstly, and then do blast.